TritonXR/nine-day-detective/README.md

 # Update Syntax
 Make sure to comment this everytime something was updated:

-	"update Jan 11 - (what was updated)"
+	"update Jan 11" - "(what was updated)"

 # Groups
 1. Cabinets, drawers, moving table, coffee machine, mugs